scrapnode/blog.scrapnode.com/_posts/2023-02-20-the-art-of-export.md

 ---
-title: The art of Emport
+title: The art of Export
 date: 2023-02-20 21:00:00 +0700
 categories: [Solutioning]
 tags: [dataflow]